seanpm2001/seanpm2001/README.md

 }

-VirtualBox 6.1.10 (a bit outdated)
+VirtualBox 6.1.10 (a bit outdated) - Not currently in use

-Inkscape
+Inkscape - Not currently in use

 GIMP 2.10